 Derwent Inktense Watercolor Pencils Review

-These colored pencils are a unique offering from Derwent for those times when watercolor applications need some added intensity.
-The goal is to have the intense colors of a traditional ink and pen while still having the ability to blend easily and apply over a large area.
-They are available in singles all the way up to 72 packs and offer a nice variety of 71 different intense colors.
+The Derwent Inktense Watercolor Pencils are a unique offering from Derwent for those times when watercolor applications need some added intensity.
+The goal is to have the intense colors of a traditional ink pen while still having the ability to blend easily and apply over a large area.
+They are available in singles up to 72 packs and offer a nice variety of 71 different intense colors.
 They have a wax-based 4mm core and an external 8mm round barrel.

 Visual Appeal – 3.5/5